 Jump to:

 Packed with veggies and warm spices, and sweetened with maple syrup, our sweet potato cornbread is easy to make, quick to make, and makes for a delicious appetizer or side dish.
-The addition of sweet potato makes for a super moist interior and adds a slight sweetness that makes it taste very similar to carrot cake – very similar!
+The addition of sweet potato makes for a super moist interior and adds a slight sweetness that makes it taste very similar to our carrot cake muffins – very similar!

 - All-purpose flour: Gives the cornbread structure and the bread texture.